Liberty County Bankruptcy Lawyers

 This is a newer form of bankruptcy that is similar to a Chapter 13 but is designed to protect family farmers and family fishermen.
 Under Chapter 12, your finances will be restructured.
 You must have a stable income in order to make payments on your debts, are limited in the amount of debt you owe, and must owe a certain percentage of your debt for farming or fishing operations.
 Chapter 12 allows you to avoid liquidation or foreclosure.

 Learn Your Options & What is Best for You at Pirkle & Pirkle Law

 Our Liberty County bankruptcy attorneys are well-versed in the laws and procedures of all bankruptcy chapters as well as in other available methods of debt relief.
 We urge you to reach out to our veteran attorneys to help you determine what is right for you and to get started on handling your financial crisis and moving forward into a better and brighter future.

-Contact us for legal assistance today from Pirkle & Pirkle Law in Hinesville, Ludowici, and Jesup.
+Contact us or give us a call for legal assistance today from an experienced Jesup bankruptcy attorney at Pirkle & Pirkle Law.

 We proudly support our U.S. troops and appreciate the dedicated and devoted service to our country.
 Personally, we come from military families and we understand the intricate legal needs that you can face.

 Reasons Our Clients Find Us to be the Right Fit

 3 Convenient Locations in Southeast Georgia